 The term "sexual assault" as used by the university is any sexual act or attempt to engage in any sexual act with another person without the consent of the other person or in circumstances in which the person is unable, due to age, disability, or alcohol/chemical or other impairment, to give consent.
-Sexual misconduct is defined by the university as any intentional intimate touching of sexual encounter.
+Sexual misconduct is defined by the university as any intentional intimate touching of another without the consent of the other person or in circumstances in which the person is unable, due to age, disability, or alcohol/chemical or other impairment, to give consent.
+It is the responsibility of the person initiating sexual activity to make sure the other person is capable of consenting to that activity.
+Consent is given by an affirmative verbal response or acts that are unmistakable in their meaning.
+Consent is defined as "intelligent, knowing, and voluntary" permission.
+Consent is not failure to physically resist, forced or coerced submission, inability to make decisions due to intoxication by any substance, or being unconscious, asleep, or physically unable to communicate non-consent.
+Consent to one form of sexual activity does not mean consent is given to another type of activity.